By Rebecca Spencer – Comment Editor

 A lot of people go on a gap year and never come back because they just do not want to leave the party.
 But for some, getting a degree is an important step in their journey, and they return home determined to achieve their goals.

-So, I have a few tips and tricks to help you with uni-lifestyle.
+So, I have a few tips and tricks to help you with your new uni-lifestyle.
 Whether you are in your first year or last year the wanderlust bug can bite you on the bum at any time, so take note…